AndreRijo/TPCH-Client/README.md

 - `singleIndexServer (true/false)`: by default false, in order for all servers to replicate all views.
 Can be set to true to simulate a single, central server responsible for processing all views;
 - `servers`: list of servers (IP:port), separated by a space.
 The order *matters*: define them according to the order of which regions are spread across servers (check the `buckets` setting of each server - the one with `R1` is the first server, the one with `R2` the second, etc).
 For example, if executing locally, this would be: `potiondb1:8087, potiondb2:8087, potiondb3:8087, potiondb4:8087, potiondb5:8087`.
 Ports will be usually `:8087` unless PotionDB is being deployed without Docker or all servers are in the same machine but the client is in another machine;
 - `scale`: corresponds to the value used for `-s` when the dataset was generated with `dbgen`;
 - `doDataLoad (true/false)`: defines if the client should do the initial loading of the database or not.
-If it is intended to run multiple instances of the client in different machines, this should be set to false in all clients bar one;
+If it is intended to run multiple instances of the client in different machines, this should be set to false in all clients bar one.
+If PotionDB is set to do dataload, set this to false;
 - `doQueries` and `doUpdates (true/false on both)`: defines if the client should do queries or updates.
 Set them both to false if the intention is for the client to only do the initial loading of the database - otherwise, keep them both on true and control the update ratio with `updRate`;
 - `updRate (0-1)`: defines the percentage of operations that should be updates.
 Setting to 0 or 1 corresponds to only doing, respectively, queries or updates;
 - `startUpdFile` and `finishUpdFile`: if running multiple instances of the client, you will need to adjust this to ensure each instance has a non-overlaping subset of update files;